TheSkyIsForward2/CMPM121_D3WorldOfBits/PLAN.md

 - [x] update visual to caches upon buttons
 - [x] distance from player code
 - [] make rectangles different colors depending on token -> maybe later

+## D3.b: Globe-spanning Gameplay - Player Movement and Win Condition

+Key technical challenge: Can you improve on your system to simulate map movement?

+[] buttons that move player
+[] create helper function to convert between grid coordinates and LatLong [] generate cells using moveend when map is moved
+[] cells are memoryless
+[] update win condition to 32